Gai yang is Thailand’s most popular Thai grilled chicken recipe

 I rarely bother with this and instead use a good strong pair of tongs.

 I used to butterfly chicken by cutting out the backbone.
-In Thailand I noticed that it was done by slicing down the centre of the breasts which is better as the chicken lies flatter on the grill.
+In Thailand I noticed that gai yang was prepared by slicing down the centre of the breasts.
+This works better as the chicken lies flatter on the grill.

-I should point out that when I made this, I cooked two chickens.
+I should point out that when I made this gai yang, I cooked two chickens.
 I was having friends over and one chicken just wasn’t going to be enough.

-The recipe below, however is for one chicken.
+The gai yang recipe below, however is for one chicken.
 If cooking two birds, you will want to double the amount of marinade.

 Thai gai yang (gai = chicken and yang = grilled) is popular at street food stalls and restaurants all over Thailand.
 Like so many of the most popular recipes from Thailand, it can now be found on most western Thai restaurant menus too.